andogq/qubit/docs/ctx.md

 Qubit manages context on a per HTTP request basis.
 That is, for every incoming HTTP request a new `Ctx` instance will be generated.
 This occurs in the `service_fn` closure within the `to_service` method on `Router`.
-This process will include calling the user-defined `build_ctx` method with the incoming HTTP request, allowing for the state to be populated using request information, including headers.
+This process will include calling the user-defined `build_ctx` method with the parts of the incoming HTTP request, allowing for the state to be populated using request information, including headers.
 Unfortunately, due to the nature of how Axum nests services, the underlying connection (and therefore information like the IP address of the upstream request initiator) is not accessible to the context builder.
 If this is a problem, then raise an issue.

 ## Case Study: Authentication